Ginger production: Water use efficiency and wastewater management drives innovative wetland treatment solution for a ginger farm

 Tensiometers can be used measure soil moisture and allow irrigation to be tailored to the needs of the crop, saving water while reducing nutrient losses that can result from over watering.

 This page should be cited as:

-Department of Environment and Science, Queensland (2015) Ginger production: Water use efficiency and wastewater management drives innovative wetland treatment solution for a ginger farm, WetlandInfo website, accessed 5 October 2022.
+Department of Environment, Science and Innovation, Queensland (2015) Ginger production: Water use efficiency and wastewater management drives innovative wetland treatment solution for a ginger farm, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/wetland-project/ginger-production-water-use-efficiency-and-wastewater-management-drives-5c44/